sha-naya/czech-imports-exports/README.md

-# czech-imports-exports
-Visualizations of Czech imports and exports figures using data from OEC.
+# Visualizations of Czech imports and exports figures using data from OEC for 2018.

 My objective was to create an easily understandable Excel spreadsheet on Czech Republic's imports and exports.